How Your Rear Wheel Hub Works

-Unlike the front hub, the rear has 3 bearings instead of just 2, and a bearing retainer that screws into the brake side of the hub.
+Unlike the front hub, the rear has three bearings instead of just 2, and a bearing retainer that screws into the brake side of the hub.

-There are 2 bearings on the sprocket side, and 1 bearing on the brake side.
+There are two bearings on the sprocket side and one bearing on the brake side.
 The double bearing on the sprocket side is needed to handle the torque from the engine.

 |Hub Components From Sprocket To Brake Disc:||(Click To Enlarge)|